cs6771/comp6771/README.md

 # Option 1: Use my virtual machine (supported)
+* Install virtualbox
-Download my virtual machine I've created for you.
+* Download my virtual machine I've created for you.
 It has everything set up.
 Run it with virtualbox.
 The password is "comp6771".
+* In virtualbox, file > import appliance > the file you downloaded.
+Make sure you set the CPU and RAM to something appropriate for your machine.
+* Run `chmod a+x ~/.CLion2019.*/config/plugins/clwb/gdb/gdbserver`
+* Restore [my settings](tiny.cc/comp6771clionsettings) (file > import settings)

 # Option 2: Install the same configuration as the virtual machine (somewhat supported)
 We *may* help you with this, depending on how much work it is, or we may tell you to just use the VM.